 I was fortunate enough to see "Borg/McEnroe" on opening night for the 42nd Toronto International Film Festival.
-Without giving away too much (especially if you're like me and you didn't know much about this 1980s tennis rivalry coming into it), I will say that this is a fabulous film and everyone involved in the making of this film should give themselves a huge pat on the back.
-They have done an incredible job in making a film that successfully explores, analyzes and pays homage to two contrasting albeit equally fascinating personalities in sports history.
+Without giving away too much (especially if you're like me and you didn't know much about this 1980s tennis rivalry coming into it), I will say that this is a fabulous film and everyone involved in the making of it should give themselves a huge pat on the back.
+They have done an incredible job in crafting a story that successfully explores, analyzes and pays homage to two contrasting albeit equally fascinating personalities in sports history.

-In a lot of ways, this film reminded me of "Rush (2013)" another excellent film that deftly explored an iconic sports rivalry and how each athlete helped shape the other.
-Like Rush, "Borg/McEnroe" transcends the sport at hand and excels in its exploration of human suffering, resilience and, ultimately, redemption.
-Aside from the themes at hand, the technical brilliance of the film totally grabs your attention and never lets go until the final frame.
+In a lot of ways this film reminded me of "Rush (2013)", another excellent film that deftly explored an iconic sports rivalry and how each athlete helped to shape the other.
+Like Rush, "Borg/McEnroe" transcends the sport at hand to become an exploration of human suffering, resilience and, ultimately, redemption.
+Aside from the themes at hand, the technical brilliance of the film completely grabs your attention and never lets go until the final frame.
 In what is the first full-feature length film of Janus Metz, he creates a film that perfectly captures a game-changing moment in sports history and the contrasting personalities of the men who changed it.

 I really enjoyed this film and encourage anyone reading this to go see it!